 - 1/4 cup tapioca flour

-- 1/2 cup granulated monk fruit sweetener or granulated stevia like Norbu, like Natvia
+- 1/2 cup granulated monk fruit sweetener or granulated stevia (I like Natvia and Norbu Brands)

 - 2 teaspoons cinnamon